Marius739/ML_Project_Risk/Project_Risk/README.md

 This is a simple machine learning model for a project

+# Required Packages
+To run the file you need those specific packages.
-To install the necessary packages :
+To install the necessary packages : if you are using venv from Anaconda :
 Bash : pip install -r requirements.txt

 To use the .py file :